This week we will talk about the second construction phase of Vitruvian VR*:

-1) The connection between the joysticks and the engines that let the player to manage the movements of the game.
-To make this we used an Arduino board.
+1) The connection between the joystick and the engines that let the player to manage the movements of the game.
+To make this we used an Arduino* board.

 2) The connection between the Intel tinyTILE board and the accelerometer, to change the color of the colored LEDs according to the position of the player.

-But nevertheless, we only use 4 directions: UP, DOWN, LEFT, RIGHT and therefore we have 16 combinations.
+But nevertheless, we only use four directions: up, down, left, right and therefore we have 16 combinations.

 As we have seen from the previous video, inside the PLC there are inputs that activate specific movement procedures.
-There are 3 enginesand each engine can be:
+There are three enginesand each engine can be:

-To understand this, we call "MEMORY" the movement procedure in the PLC, so there are 9 memories that can be operated by putting HIGH in Arduino pins, connected to the corresponding PLC memory.
+To understand this, we call Memory the movement procedure in the PLC, so there are nine memories that can be operated by putting High in Arduino pins, connected to the corresponding PLC memory.

 In the Arduino setup we put the input pins of the joisticks and the output pins connected to the PLC.

-So, for example, if J1 goes on and J2 goes on it means that pin 6 and pin 10 are high on Arduino.
+So, for example, if J1 goes on and J2 goes on it means that pin six and pin ten are high on Arduino.

-There is a condition in the loop: if pin 6 and pin 10 are high then put the output pin 0 high.
-This pin drives the engines 1 that goes on.
+There is a condition in the loop: if pin six and pin ten are high then put the output pin zero high.
+This pin drives the engines one that goes on.